CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 20 Puna
 - **Rewards:** 15 Hunter Tokens & Hunt Map Piece 9
 - **Recommendations:** The trend continues!
 Once again, the quest to get Hunt Map Piece 9 does not depend on the quest to get Hunt Map Piece 8.
 (One of my test accounts is in the interesting position of possessing Hunt Map Piece 9 and not 8.)
 Still, you'll need this to keep the main Hunt line going, so I suppose it's worth the Puna.
 (There are approximately 423,293,478 Puna quests in the game, and after completing all of them, I'm rather tired of the fishies.
 For those who have not completed them, I recommend checking out what quests overlap, especially in Balance.)

+###Into Forest Depths 1/3  - HuntS1.2

+- **Location:** Elder Library
+- **Quest Path:** (open via Hunt Trail HuntS1 The Curator of Elder Library) • **Into Forest Depths 1/3** • HuntS1.2 Into Forest Depths 2/3 • HuntS1.2 Into Forest Depths 3/3
+- **Type:** Collection, Battle
+- **Requirements:** Deliver 2 Saliva Vials and 2 Dandeleon Flowers, and defeat 3 Kaija, 3 Xuso, 5 Ardia, 5 Ardii, and 5 Ardis
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:**  You won't need to focus on Saliva Vials, since they'll pop up anyway while you're battling Kaija; if you've lost track, these monsters can be found entirely within Base Camp and Forward Base (or you can skip FB and battle Ardi-beasts in Mama Tree, if you've done the FB quest unlocking them!)
+Note that this dovetails well with the quest Base Camp Clearing Duty, if you haven't finished it yet.

+###Into Forest Depths 2/3  - HuntS1.2

+- **Location:** Elder Library
+- **Quest Path:** (open via Hunt Trail HuntS1 The Curator of Elder Library) • HuntS1.2 Into Forest Depths 1/3 • **Into Forest Depths 2/3** • HuntS1.2 Into Forest Depths 3/3
+- **Type:** Collection, Battle
+- **Requirements:** Deliver 5 Dinti and 1 Spider Poison; defeat 5 Reudod, 3 Oncaiii, and 1 Finoir
+- **Rewards:** Wardrobe: Hunt Facemask https://4thewords.com/media/wardrobe/featured/male/wm&#95;1534-hunt-neck-guard-10523-15955.png
+- **Recommendations:**  Here, we move from BC and FB to Stone City and Tall Trees.
+The Spider Poison will pop up when you fight Oncaiii anyway; you will get some Dinti from Finoir, but might want to fight its tiny Scofin cousins to rack up more.
+(Or you might have plenty from the Alien Expedition.)

+###Into Forest Depths 3/3  - HuntS1.2

+- **Location:** Elder Library
+- **Quest Path:** (open via Hunt Trail HuntS1 The Curator of Elder Library) • HuntS1.2 Into Forest Depths 1/3 • HuntS1.2 Into Forest Depths 2/3 • **Into Forest Depths 3/3**
+- **Type:** Collection, Battle
+- **Requirements:** Deliver 2 Gobkey Trinkets, 2 Dandeleon Flowers, and 2 Essence; defeat 5 Gobkey, 5 Dandeleon, and 5 Maikile
+- **Rewards:** 10 Hunter Tokens and House Item: Hunt Shield Ornament https://4thewords.com/public/hideouts/hideout&#95;element&#95;322&#95;30102/variant&#95;icon&#95;1197&#95;737.png
+- **Recommendations:**  Hey, first House Item reward!!!
+(It can also be crafted in the Hunter Token Store if you want a more detailed look at it.)
+You'll definitely get all your resources during your battles, which are largely in Guardian's Lair.
+(I wonder if the Forward-Base-dwelling Dandeleon was originally a Guardian's-Lair-dwelling Night Dandeleon?
+If so, the switch was kind to users; Night Dandeleons disappear during the day, but their cousins are available 24/7.)

 ### Into the Woods - HuntS4